 While 2.5″ HDDs have a speed of about 100 MB/s.
-The SATA 2.5″ SSDs can reach speeds of about 550 MB/s if connected to SATA 3 port on your motherboard.
+The SATA 2.5″ SSDs can reach 550 MB/s if connected to the SATA 3 port on your motherboard.

 Read in Detail: What is SATA 2.5?

 M.2 Form Factor: Used by SATA and PCIe NVMe SSDs

 Finally, we have the M.2 form factor.
 This form factor is solely used by SSDs – Both SATA and PCIe NVMe.

 M.2 SSDs plug into M.2 slots on your motherboard.

-Again, let me reiterate as this point is very important to note.
-Both SATA and PCIe NVMe SSD can be found using the M.2 form factor.
+Again, this point is critical.
+SATA and PCIe NVMe SSD can be found using the M.2 form factor.

-Similarly take for instance the Samsung 980 Pro below.
+In the same way, take, for instance, the Samsung 980 Pro below.
 This is a PCIe NVMe SSD that uses the M.2 form factor.
-It conforms to PCIe v4.0 aka Gen 4 NVMe SSD.
+It conforms to PCIe v4.0, aka Gen 4 NVMe SSD.

-Of course, you need to have the right M.2 port in order to facilitate the right SSD and its generation
+Of course, you need the correct M.2 port to facilitate the right SSD and its generation.

 Read in Detail: How to Tell if My M.2 Slot is NVMe or SATA?

 Understanding the Keys on M.2 SSDs

-Take note that while SATA and NVMe SSDs can both use the M.2 form factor, they have different keys that can help you identify which one is which.
+While SATA and NVMe SSDs can use the M.2 form factor, they have different keys to identify which one is which.

 The key refers to the notches and their position on the M.2 SSD connectors.

-- B Key is used by NVMe SSD; offers 2 PCIe Lanes – not really used now days.
+- NVMe SSD uses B Key; offers 2 PCIe Lanes – not used nowadays.

-- M Key is used by NVMe SSDs; offers 4 PCIe Lanes
+- NVMe SSDs use M Key; offers 4 PCIe Lanes

 - B+M Key is used by SATA SSDs typically.